nickfargo/state/_includes/content/docs/concepts/guards.md

 #### [State guards](#concepts--guards--state-guards)

-For a transition to be allowed to proceed, it must first have satisfied any guards imposed by the states that would be its endpoints: the *origin* state from which it will depart must agree to `release` the object’s currency to the intended *target* at which it will arrive, and likewise the *target* must also agree to `admit` the object’s currency from the departed origin.
+For a transition to be allowed to proceed, it must first have satisfied any guards imposed by the states that would be its endpoints: the *origin* state from which it will depart must agree to `release` the object’s currency to the intended *target* state at which it will arrive, and likewise the target must also agree to `admit` the object’s currency from the departed origin.

 {% highlight javascript %}
 {% include examples/docs/guards--state-guards.js %}